apadebettu/migrate-supportpal-to-jira/README.md

 For each ticket:

 1. Creates a Jira issue with:

-   - Subject
+   * Subject
-   - Created date
+   * Created date
-   - Comments for each message
+   * Comments for each message
-   - Internal notes as comments (optional)
+   * Internal notes as comments (in Jira panel formatting)
-2. Downloads attachments via SFTP
+2. Downloads attachments (inline via HTTP and optionally regular files via SFTP)
-3. Uploads files to the Jira issue
+3. Uploads files to the Jira issue concurrently
 4. Sets mapped priority
-5. Transitions the issue to “Resolve this issue”
+5. Transitions the issue to the “Done” status

 ---